tirgei/payoneer-checkout/README.md

 This app showcases sample payment methods available during the checkout process for the [Payoneer](https://www.payoneer.com/) platform.
 The app is built using Java and encompasses the Clean Architecture principle with MVVM approach and Jetpack libraries.

+You can download the test apk here - [Payoneer](art/payoneer-checkout.apk)

 ## Table of Contents
 - [Project Setup](#project-setup)
 - [Architecture](#architecture)